 Hugo is the author of many papers on humanitarian action and four books: Essays in Humanitarian Action (2012); Killing Civilians: Method, Madness and Morality in War (2007); Protection: A Guide for Humanitarian Agencies (2005), and Listening for a Change: Oral Testimony and Development (1993).
 He has an MA in Theology from the University of Oxford and a PhD in Humanitarian Studies from Oxford Brookes University.

-- Course coordinator for Values, Ethics and Moral Problems in Humanitarian Action (MAS-DAS week)
+- Coordinator - Values, Ethics and Moral Problems in Humanitarian Action

 Fields of Interest

 - The ethics of war and the protection of civilians

 - Business ethics and company-community relations